Adult English course FAQs

 You will start using the language from your first day – not by translating or interpreting from your own language, but by using it.
 Your textbooks will be especially designed for beginners and your teachers will be experienced in teaching English at the beginner level.
 Everyone else in your class will be doing the same.
 They, and your homestay hosts, will support and help you every step of the way.
 Very soon you will gain confidence and be able to use English far more effectively.
 In the unlikely event that there are no other students at your level, we may offer you private lessons in place of group classes.
 There is no extra charge for this, but the number of private lessons will be provided at the ratio of one private lesson = three group lessons.

 The true answer is that learning a language is a life-long experience, and your progress will depend on your ability, motivation and study habits.
 At Studio we have six main levels of English (each level is subdivided).
-It typically takes about 6 weeks to move from one main level to the next.
-So, if you apply yourself, you can expect to go from an Elementary level to an Advanced level in about 7 months.
+See our blog post for futher information.

 We use only English in the classroom.
 However, we have staff who speak some other languages including: Chinese, French, German, Italian and Polish.
 Remember, we are here to help you at all times.